lixuanlinjam/pycounts_llx98/README.md

 ## Usage

-`pycounts` can be used to count words in a text file and plot results as follows:
+`pycounts_llx98` can be used to count words in a text file and plot results as follows:

 ```python